COMP2160-Game-Development/Prac-12/README.md

 ## Step 2 - Plan your refector (30 min)

 ### Finding a smell
 When refactoring, we are looking to not change the functionality of the code, but instead to improve its **performance** or **architecture**, making it easier to **use and modify**.
-You often want to think about working with another person (or yourself six months from now), and how the way the code is written currently will get in the way of that.
-The problems that emerge later due to poorly written code is often called **technical debt**, and we can identify technical debt through its **code smell**.
-Code smell comes in many shapes and forms, but a few key characteristics are, according to [[Matt Eland](https://multisearch.mq.edu.au/permalink/61MACQUARIE_INST/467l3g/cdi_safari_books_v2_9781835089989):
+Often, when we first write code, we take a few shortcuts to get things done.
+These little shortcuts add up!
+The problems that emerge later due to poorly written code is often called **technical debt**, and we can identify technical debt through **code smell**.
+Code smell comes in many shapes and forms.
+According to [Matt Eland](https://multisearch.mq.edu.au/permalink/61MACQUARIE_INST/467l3g/cdi_safari_books_v2_9781835089989), a few key characteristics that suggest a piece of code is smelly are:

 * It’s difficult to understand what it does or why it does it.
 * You or people on your team avoid working with it.
 * It’s slower to modify than other areas or tends to break when modified.
 * It’s hard to test or debug.

 Spend a little bit of time reading over the code used in the practical you have chosen, and see if you can identify any bits of code where this is true.
-Are very convoluted solutions used, which break whenever little things are changed?
-Are there magic numbers, strings, or other hard-coded elements that make your code harder to modify or use in different contexts?
-Is it written in a way that makes it difficult to understand, such as odd names for variables or everything being stuck in the Update() method?
-Maybe there are dependencies between objects that make the game difficult to debug (such as a Game Manager or Player that needs to be aware of a UI manager to work).
+Are solutions convoluted and break when changed?
+Are magic numbers, strings, or other hard-coded elements getting in the way of changes or re-use?
+Is code difficult to understand or follow?
+Are there dependencies bewteen objects that make things difficult to isolate and debug?

 You might even find these problems in the template code, not just your own.
-Some ideas of common refactor projects for this class to get you started:
+Some common refactor projects for this class to get you started:
 * Adding an FSM to replace nested if statements.
 * Replacing polling with event-driven code where suitable.
 * Better architecture through seperating game, UI, or other logic so less objects know need to know about each other.
 * Placing repeating code into a function that is called, or breaking up Update() and FixedUpdate() code into additional methods
 * Anything else you can think of that applies more suitable techniques to older pracs.
 As we say, you can even edit the template code, just as long as you can explain what you are doing ;).

+### Writing a plan
 Once you've identified a problem (or a few problems), make a note of them.
 Something succinct, such as "This mechanic is difficult to modifiy, because its code is repeated throughout a number of scripts".
 Think about how you are going to solve the problem.

 Now, start making a plan for your refactor.
-We will leave the exact documentation up to you, but you essentially want to create notes and diagrams that will help keep you on task and guide your refactor, even working things out as you go.
+We will leave the exact documentation up to you, but you essentially want to create notes and diagrams that will help keep you on task and guide your refactor.
 Some examples include:
 * Comments in the initial code.
 * ERDs
 * FSMs

 As you create these documents, you'll likely find that you are refining your plan.

 ## Checkpoint!
 Save, Commit and Push your work now